saravmani/mycloud/Rem/Self/Docker/Containers/Docker-Frequently-Used-Comments.md

-docker rmi $(docker images -q) #to remove all IMAGES docker rmi <image id> # to remove image by image id docker rm <container id> #to remove stopped container
+docker rmi $(docker images -q) #to remove all IMAGES docker rmi <image id> # to remove image by image id docker rm <container id> #to remove stopped container docker system purne # will remove stopped containers, not used networks, Cache  etc.,
 ```

 > To listdown